 Complete Revascularization Associated with Significant Improvement in LVEF and Long-Term Survival

-This study was a retrospective study at 2 centers in Rome and Verona, Italy using a prospectively maintained registry database.
+This retrospective study was done at two centers in Rome and Verona, Italy using a prospectively maintained registry database.

 Rapid and Safe Adoption of the New Single Access Technique